6 ways educators can prevent bullying in schools

 Educators should get involved with students.
 They should get reassured that someone is there for them.
 Open-ended questions like what good happened at school or did anyone say anything etc. encourage them to communicate openly and honestly.
 This helps in understanding what is going on.
 Accordingly, help can be extended if issues arise.

-The signal of beginning patterns of behavior often missed or ignored by educators are Gateway behaviors.
-If these are recognized early on, bullying behavior can be prevented from growing into something beyond control.
+The signal of beginning patterns of behaviour often missed or ignored by educators are Gateway behaviours.
+If these are recognized early on, bullying behaviour can be prevented from growing into something beyond control.

 • Injuries that can’t be explained